A typical powder flow analysis test

 The force resulting from the displacement is accurately measured and used to characterise and rank the sample.

-From an engineering perspective: The patented blade is a true helix and can be mathematically described, unlike the blades fitted to other powder measuring devices on the market.
+From an engineering perspective: The precision blade is a true helix and can be mathematically described, unlike the blades fitted to other powder measuring devices on the market.
 The helical blade naturally cuts through the column of powder being tested and negates the need for complex torque measuring systems.
-Repeatably manufactured by CNC machining, it allows Stable Micro Systems to achieve very reproducible, and highly discriminating results from a reliable, simple and lost cost accessory.
+Repeatably manufactured by Selective Laser Sintering and polished to a specific surface smoothness, it allows Stable Micro Systems to achieve very reproducible, and highly discriminating results.